-For many years, I have fond memories of my Christmases in the Philippines always involving festive family gatherings with never-ending food preparations, fireworks lighting up the local streets, houses filled with bright Christmas lanterns and nativity set decorations, door knocking of caroling… and the many days of laughter, and screams of “exchange gift” when the time was right.
+For many years, I have fond memories of my Christmases in the Philippines always involving festive family gatherings with never-ending food preparations, fireworks lighting up the local streets, houses filled with bright Christmas lanterns, nativity set decorations on display, door knocking of caroling… and the many days of laughter, and screams of “exchange gift” when the time was right.
 Pasko was such a happy time for families getting together and it was true joy when December rolled around each year.

 Living in Australia, I always wanted to bring those same traditions and festivities to our home during the Christmas period.
 The celebrations of pasko are not exactly the same in Sydney, but I was determined to include a token Christmas lantern decoration to our house – a Filipino parol.

 I searched Sydney far and wide to buy a traditional Filipino Christmas parol; calling Filipino grocery stores to ask if they stocked them, seeing if there’s any way I could pre-order a parol for the following year, or even contemplating a more modern, simplistic version not made from capiz shell.
 With no luck, I even considered purchasing a parol from overseas – which was quite expensive – just so I could have my own parol in the house.

 Every time it was Christmas, it’d pop into my thoughts to continue the hunt.
 But I soon learnt, Filipino parols are hard to come by and no longer imported into Australia – or very difficult to import – due to the delicate capiz shell that they’re made of and our strict quarantine regulations.
 Mum always told me next time I visit Philippines, to go to Pampanga, in Angeles City and I’ll find an array of lanterns there.
 But unfortunately, I don’t visit Philippines too frequently these days – only once a year – and not always during the Christmas period.